danieldutton/Connect4/README.md

-Connect-4
+Connect4
 =========

-My Take on the classic Connect 4 game
+My take on the classic Connect 4 game